South Hill Park’s Award-Winning Grounds

 - Protect plants and wildlife,

-- Please note no BBQs or fires are allowed anywhere on site,
+- No BBQs or fires are allowed anywhere on site,

 - Use the bins provided or take your litter home,